Free and cheap wills

 Will Aid – £100 for a basic will

 Every November, as part of Will Aid, you can get a “free” appointment with participating solicitors to draw up a will.
-In return they ask you donate £100 for a single will and £180 for a joint “mirror will” to one of the partner charities, which includes NSPCC, Save the Children and Age UK.
+In return they ask you donate £120 for a single will and £200 for a joint ‘mirror will’ to one of the partner charities, which includes NSPCC, Save the Children and Age UK.

-You can book from Monday 4 September in 2023, though these go quite fast.
-The Will Aid website has a postcode based search option so you can find any solicitors taking part near you.
+You can now book for 2025.
+The appointments go quite fast, so you have to be quick!
+The Will Aid website has a postcode-based search option so you can find any solicitors taking part near you.

 Free Wills Month

-Twice a year, over 55’s can get a free will from participating solicitors.
-The Free Wills Month campaign runs in March and October each year.
-There’s no requirement to donate to charities, though it’s hoped people will give something in return for the service.
+Twice a year in March and October, over-55s can get a free will from participating solicitors with the Free Wills Month campaign.
+It’s done with several charities that sign up to take part.
+You’re not required to make a donation, though it’s hoped people will give something in return for the service.

 Other offers